-When visiting an Italian art city like Rome, Venice or Florence, full of museums and sightseeing, planning your time is crucial.
+When visiting an Italian art city like Rome, Venice, or Florence, full of museums and sightseeing, planning your time is crucial.
 You might need a huge breakfast to get plenty of energy and maybe wait until evening for a nice dinner in a restaurant.
 But what if you get puckish on the way?
 The secret could be a quick lunch.

-Sitting in a restaurant, pizzeria or trattoria can be expensive or steal you an hour or two.
-So, whether you are on a budget, or want to use all the minutes you have at your disposal, here are a few tips for a quick lunch that will also allow you to save time and money during lunch time.
+In fact, sitting in a restaurant, pizzeria, or trattoria can be expensive or steal you an hour or two.
+So, whether you are on a budget, or want to use all the minutes you have at your disposal, here are a few tips for a quick lunch that will also allow you to save time and money.

 2. Take a walk in the most central market of the city

-Just pay attention to pick pockets.
-Markets can be really crowded and you do not want remember them for having your wallet stolen!
+Just pay attention to pickpockets.
+Markets can be really crowded and you do not want to remember them for having your wallet stolen!

 3. Grab some street food from a…

 Kiosks or one of those little shops selling their goodies from the shop window.
 In Rome you can have supplì, in Palermo an arancina, in bologna a piadina.
-Some of these little shop can have a bench in the front or few sits inside.
-If you are lucky you can have a sit there and have lunch for few euros.
+Some of these little shops can have a bench in the front or a few sits inside.
+If you are lucky you can a sit there and have lunch for a few euros.
 See also Ravioleria Sarpi

 4. Have some focaccia in a panetteria

-Do you know that the Ghetto in Rome has one of the best focaccia of the entire
+Do you know that the Ghetto in Rome has one of the best focaccia in the entire

 You can find simple focaccia, sometimes called pizza bianca, white pizza, focaccia farcita, that is a focaccia with a topping or filling, with any type of toppings or focaccia/pizza rossa, with tomato sauce on it.

-It is generally served with some paper, so you can easily eat it on the go, or why queuing for a museum.
+It is generally served with some paper, so you can easily eat it on the go, or while queuing for a museum.

 5. Stop in a cafe

-Cafes, bar in Italian, can serve sandwiches, salads, focaccia, toasts and of course drinks.
+Cafes, bars in Italian, can serve sandwiches, salads, focaccia, toasts, and of course drinks.
 If you eat quickly at the counter, the price will be cheaper than sitting, even if some bars can have the same prices when you take a sit.
 And generally do not have the “coperto”, the sum you pay to be served.

 6. Have an ice cream from a gelateria

 Italian ice cream can be seen as a meal.
-It has milk, fruit, nuts.
-So once in a while you might have one for lunch, or as a special treat in a sunny day.
+It has milk, fruit, and nuts.
+So once in a while, you might have one for lunch, or as a special treat on a sunny day.
 Gelaterias and bars generally serve it on the go.
 But you can also take a sit and be served there.
-Pay attention, the price can be much more higher when you sit down.
-Especially in the centre of Venice or Portofino!
+Pay attention, the price can be much higher when you sit down.
+Especially in the center of Venice or Portofino!

 Grab one on the go and do not forget to ask for “panna montata”, the whipped cream on top.
 If you have to cheat on your diet… go big or go home.

 Or, as another proverb says: when in Rome, do as the Romans.
-We love big, fat, delicious ice cream in sunny days.
+We love big, fat, delicious ice cream on sunny days.
 Are you with us?

 See also Sicilian granita